The Local Museum and the Gallery of St. Johann in Tirol are housed in two connected buildings

 Today, a glass cube with circular stairs leads you to the underground connecting room.
 Downstairs in the "Riester'sche Priesterhaus" the historic development of St. Johann in Tirol is shown: It comprises topics like school, freedom fighters, copper and silver mining, the beginnings of tourism, and the story of Edmund Angerer (1740-1794), composer of the famous Toy Symphony.
 Also crib figures from the 19th century, historic costumes and nostalgic pieces of Old-Sankt Johann can be admired.
 Upstairs in the gallery exhibitions of contemporary art are shown.

 In the "Waschhäusl" of the Museum St. Johann in Tirol, however, an exhibition of the impressive Kaiser Mountains has been realized.
 Pictures, exhibits, a huge relief model, primeval findings and a life-size reproduction of a cave bear of the last Ice Age show the mountain group in all its diversity.
+New among the exhibits is the first well-functioning aircraft of the local aviation club: The primary glider "SG38", displayed in the glass cube of the museum, dates back to the 1930s.

 Contact info